 Safety whistle

-It’s a good idea to attach a safety or alert whistle to a hook on the outside of your backpack, for just in case.
-Some backpacks come with in-built whistles, but they tend to be cheap and poor quality.
+It’s a good idea to attach a safety or alert whistle to a hook on the outside of your backpack, just in case.
+Some backpacks come with built-in whistles, but they tend to be cheap and of poor quality.
 A safety whistle is a great item to have for numerous outdoor activities, so it’s something you can use after the trek as well.

 Hand warmer and/or hot water bottle